-A chunk of managed content you can render anywhere.
+A chunk of dynamic content you can render anywhere.

-A snippet is a document that’s created in our text editor and output wherever you need it.
+A snippet is created in our text editor and output wherever you need it:

-- Snippets are shared by an organization.
-Anyone in your organization can edit your snippets.
+- Snippets are shared by an organization, and anyone in the organization can edit its snippets.

 - Snippets are assigned an

-id, a unique identifier, which you can use to refer to a snippet.
+id, a unique, permanent identifier, which you can use to refer to it.

-- Snippets are pulled into your websites and applications using our SDKs or API.
+- Snippets are output in your application using our SDKs or API.